drawmebaaz/Smart-Hostel-Grievance-Analyzer/README.md

 data/hostel_complaints_with_embeddings.csv
 ```

-Each complaint now contains a semantic embedding vector (512 dimensions).
+Each complaint now contains a semantic embedding vector (512 dimensions),
+which is later used for category classification and confidence scoring.

 ## 🔧 API Usage